temporalio/documentation/docs/content/what-is-a-parent-close-policy.md

 <RelatedReadList
 readlist={[
-["What is a Child Workflow Execution", "/docs/content/what-is-a-child-workflow-execution", "explanation"], ["How to set a Parent Close Policy in Go", "/docs/content/how-to-set-a-parent-close-policy-in-go", "developer guide"],
+["What is a Child Workflow Execution", "/docs/content/what-is-a-child-workflow-execution", "explanation"], ["How to spawn a Child Workflow Execution in Go", "/docs/content/how-to-spawn-a-child-workflow-execution-in-go", "developer guide"],
 ]}
 />